-This application is operated from a graphical user interface (GUI) as seen in Figure 1.
-Its main purpose is to display a user-provided image as reference background, and allow the creation of footprints for both the NIRSpec MSA and NIRCam long and short wavelength channels in a variety of configurations (e.g., dither offsets and mosaics).
-The footprints are generated by transforming the Science Instrument Aperture File (SIAF) aperture coordinates into sky coordinates and creating and displaying the resulting individual DS9 region files.
+The NOVT application is operated from a graphical user interface (GUI) as seen in Figure 1.
+Its main purpose is to display a user-provided image as reference background, and allow the creation of footprints for both the NIRSpec MSA, and NIRCam long and short wavelength channels in a variety of configurations (e.g., dither offsets and mosaics).
+The footprints are generated by transforming the Science Instrument Aperture File (SIAF) aperture coordinates into sky coordinates and overlaying the resulting regions on the reference background image.

-These fields, along with the Display, View Timeline, and Quit buttons, are discussed in detail in the following sections of this article.
+These actions are discussed in detail in the following sections of this article.
 Clicking on any of the items above will take you directly to that section.

 The example below is based on an HST mosaic of the galaxy pair NGC5194 + NGC5195 generated using Hubble archival data from HST GO Program 10452 (PI: S. Beckwith).
 The filter used for this observation is F814W, and the image is in units of e–/sec.